gusgonnet/ruuvi-monitor-edge/README.md

 ### COMPILE & FLASH WITH WORKBENCH

 This application must be built with device OS version 4.0.2 and above.
-Please follow the instruccions on the Particle Monitor Edge repository to setup your development environment.
+Please follow the instructions on the Particle Monitor Edge repository to setup your development environment.

 ### CONNECT

-Having problems or have awesome suggestions?
+Having problems or have suggestions?
 Connect with us [here.](https://community.particle.io/).